|

 skills.
 Poor mid-chapter test and quiz grades will be dropped if

-there is improvement on Chapter tests and the Final Exam.
+there is improvement on Chapter tests.

 be arranged.
 Late homework (written, pronunciation, and